KDCinfo/expired-to-be-spa/README.md

 As of Jan 2020, the SPA version of Expired To Be was forked<sup>[1]</sup> from its core.
 The SPA version of the app now stands on its own (i.e. this repo).

-I have no plans to continue development on this (SPA) version of Expired To Be&mdash;least not at the time of this writing.
+Short of Pull&mdash;or developer contributor&mdash;Requests, **I have no plans to continue development on this (SPA) version of Expired To Be**&mdash;least not at the time of this writing.

 The Expired To Be core will continue to carry on in its original form as a Chrome browser extension at: https://github.com/KDCinfo/expired-to-be